tootedom/gc-memusage-annotationprocessor/README.md

 Without the javaagent, the client code is just an annotation that has no use other than documents that in development you used it to monitor gc use.
-In other works it is a Simple java method annotation that can be used in conjunction with the gc-memusage-agent to indicate the you wish to monitor the gc usage of every subsequent calls to that method.
-The annotation does not modify the java class.
-Only when the -javagent is used does the class, and method, on which the annotation is declare change at runtime via bytecode weaving.
-The name of the static variable created is taken from the fieldName attribute of the annotation.
+In other works it is a Simple java method annotation that can be used in conjunction with the <b>gc-memusage-agent</b> to indicate the you wish to monitor the gc usage of every subsequent calls to that method.
+The annotation does not modify the java class; and therefore has no performance impact on production code.
+It is only when the -javagent is used does the class, and method on which the annotation is declared, change at runtime via bytecode weaving;
+to introduce the static increment per method invocation.

+The name of the static variable created is taken from the <b>fieldName</b> attribute of the annotation.

 The presence of the annotation does not do anything unless the -javaagent is present.
 The java agent looks for the
 @RecordGCMemUsage annotation and changes the bytecode of the class to introduce a static java.util.concurrent.AtomicLong